Hamaerox/rpgGame/ReadMe.md

-Game that is played using console.
-Simply run "node RPGgame.js" in the console and the game will walk you through what to do.
-The goal is to kill 5 Monsters to save the village.# rpgGame
+Designed in NodeJS to challenge my knowledge of Javascript.
+The goal is to kill 5 Monsters to save the village.
+This project will remain untouched so that I can come back at a later date and see the type of code I wrote.